Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

-Upon statistical average over disorder realizations, denoted here as $\langle \dots \rangle$, Eq.~\eqref{waveequation} describes the propagation of the average field $\langle \E(\r) \rangle$ with the average polarization density $\langle \P(\r) \rangle$ as a source term.
-The difficulty to solve this general problem essentially comes from the fact that the fluctuations of the electric field and of the permittivity are not statistically-independent, i.e., $\langle \Delta \epsilon(\r) \E(\r) \rangle \ne \langle \Delta \epsilon(\r) \rangle \langle \E(\r)\rangle$.
-The standard approach to solve this problem is to make a preliminary ansatz about the effective permittivity of the medium, thereby establishing a constitutive linear relation between the average field and the average polarization density, and then perturbatively calculate correlations in orders the statistical cumulants of the permittivity spatial fluctuations around it.
+Upon statistical average over an ensemble of realizations of disorder, denoted here as $\langle \dots \rangle$, Eq.~\eqref{waveequation} describes the propagation of the average field $\langle \E(\r) \rangle$ with the average polarization density $\langle \P(\r) \rangle$ as a source term.
+The difficulty to solve this general problem essentially comes from the fact that the permittivity variation and the electric field are not statistically-independent, i.e., $\langle \Delta \epsilon(\r) \E(\r) \rangle \ne \langle \Delta \epsilon(\r) \rangle \langle \E(\r)\rangle$.
+The standard approach to solve this problem is to make an \textit{ansatz} about the effective permittivity ${\bm{\epsilon}}_{\text{eff}}$ of the medium, thereby establishing a constitutive linear relation between the average field and the average polarization density, and then calculate it perturbatively from the spatial permittivity fluctuations.